Let’s take a little spin from our traditional stuffed tomatoes. Try out our Quinoa Stuffed Roasted Tomatoes to really switch it up!

 - Salt & pepper

-- Optional: Shaved parmesan
+- Shaved parmesan and fresh herbs for topping

 Cut a thin slice off the top of each tomato.
 Scoop out pulp with a spoon, leaving a 1/2-inch shell.
 Invert onto paper towels to drain.
 (Store pulps for vegetable stock or other dishes)